lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Some of the label values contain problematic characters, such as backslashes, that can cause issues displaying correctly in rendered documents or even in source code when the compiler interprets it as an escape character.
 Below, these are represented directly in hexadecimal.
 For example, the label for id-MLKEM768-X25519-SHA3-256 is "\\.//^\\", but to avoid transcription errors it is provided only in hexadecimal as `5c2e2f2f5e5c`.

-EDNOTE: the OIDs listed below are prototyping OIDs defined in Entrust's 2.16.840.1.114027.80.9.1 arc but will be replaced by IANA.

 Composite KEM algorithm list:

 <!-- Note to authors, this is not auto-generated on build;